 A select choir dedicated to the study, rehearsal and public performance of a variety of men's ensemble literature.
 May be taken a total of four times.
 54 hours laboratory.
+(TBA option)

-MUS-52 - Recital Performance
+MUS-52 - Recital Performance .5 unit

-UC, CSU Prerequisite: MUS-39 or MUS-P12.
+Prerequisite: MUS-39 or MUS-P12.
 Corequisite: MUS-39 or MUS-P12.